 The Dr LEE Jong-wook Memorial Prize for Public Health

-The Dr LEE Jong-wook Memorial Prize for Public Health was established in 2008, and is awarded to a person or persons, an institution or institutions, a governmental or nongovernmental organization or organizations, who have made an outstanding contribution to public health.
-The Prize aims at rewarding work that has extended far beyond the call of normal duties, and it is not intended as a reward for excellent performance of duties normally expected of an official occupying a government position or of a governmental or intergovernmental institution.
+The Dr LEE Jong-wook Memorial Prize for Public Health was established in 2008, and is awarded to individuals, institutions, and governmental or nongovernmental organizations who have made an outstanding contribution to public health.
+The Prize aims at rewarding work that has extended far beyond the call of normal duties, and it is not intended as a reward for excellent performance of duties normally expected of an official position of a governmental or intergovernmental institution.

 The prize is awarded once a year, and consists of a plaque from the Founder and a sum of money which will not exceed US$ 100 000.
 It will be presented at a special ceremony during the World Health Assembly.